IGen: Scalable Data Generation for Robot Learning from Open-World Images: Experiment

 In this section, we compare IGen with Real-to-Sim methods to measure the visual realism of the synthesized scenes.
 We conduct experiments on the Simpler dataset~\cite{li2024evaluating}, which provides diverse real-world robotic manipulation scenes.
 Based on the real-world captured images in Simpler, we employ IGen to reconstruct the corresponding 3D scenes for evaluation.
 Meanwhile, the Real-to-Sim method in Simpler reconstructs digital-twin scenes from real-world images.

-We adopt multiple visual metrics, including PSNR, SSIM, FID, and LPIPS~\cite{wigner1990unreasonable}, to assess the visual consistency between the original real-world scenes and those reconstructed by the Real-to-Sim method in Simpler or IGen.
+We adopt multiple visual metrics, including PSNR, SSIM, and LPIPS~\cite{wigner1990unreasonable}, to assess the visual consistency between the original real-world scenes and those reconstructed by the Real-to-Sim method in Simpler or IGen.
 As shown in Tab.~\ref{tab:scene_results}, IGen achieves superior performance across multiple evaluation metrics.
 For instance, using LPIPS scores computed across multiple perception models to assess the perceptual discrepancy between generated scenes and the original images, we observe that IGen achieves up to a \textbf{5.13$\times$} improvement in similarity compared with the Real-to-Sim baseline.
 These results indicate that the scenes generated by IGen remain highly consistent with the corresponding real-world images, demonstrating its capability to produce visually faithful and realistic observations that align closely with real environments, thus mitigating the sim-to-real gap.